Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Results and discussion

 Using the displacement field generated from ABAQUS/CAE for the Cahn–Hilliard pattern under non-equi-biaxial loading, we perform FE-based interpolation to compute full-field displacements at the nodes of the non-native mesh.
-As the FE-based interpolation is expected to have inherent noise, we do not add further Gaussian noise to the displacement data as was done in previous cases. \autoref{Type4_none_20k_non-native}b illustrates the distribution of the residual force norm, where high magnitudes highlight the material interface.
+Such an FE-based interpolation is expected to add noise to the displacement field.
+In this context, we evaluate the performance of our Hetero-EUCLID framework for two cases-- one without any additional displacement noise (apart from the inherent interpolation noise) and another with additional, high, uncorrelated displacement noise \( (\sigma_{u,\text{high}} = 5 \times 10^{-3}) \).
+Subsequently, the segmentation is performed using the random seed-based island growth algorithm, and the resulting material segments are shown in \autoref{Type4_none_20k_non-native}c and \ref{Type4_none_20k_non-native}e.
+While the algorithm successfully identifies five major material zones, the interfaces appear less sharp, which is expected and justified given the non-aligned structure of the non-native mesh grid compared to those observed with the native mesh configuration.